-Under current Luxembourg tax law, there is no withholding tax on any distribution, redemption or payment made by the SICAV or its paying agent to the Shareholders in relation to the Shares.
+Under current Luxembourg tax law, there is no withholding tax on any distribution made by the SICAV or its paying agent to the Shareholders in relation to the Shares.
 There is also no withholding tax on the distribution of liquidation proceeds to the Shareholders.